 - 1. Male or female of Asian descent and at least 18 years of age at time of Screening. - 2.
-If female, subject must be either (as defined in Section 5.2.4 of the protocol) postmenopausal, OR permanently surgically sterile OR for Women of Childbearing Potential practicing at least one protocol specified method of birth control starting at Study Day 1 (or earlier) through at least 30 days after the last dose of study drug. - 3.
-Females of childbearing potential must have a negative serum pregnancy test result at Screening, and a negative urine pregnancy test at Study Day 1.
-Females of non-childbearing potential (either postmenopausal or permanently surgically sterile as defined in the protocol) at Screening do not require pregnancy testing. - 4.
+If female, subject must be either (as defined in section 5.2.4 of the protocol) postmenopausal, OR permanently surgically sterile OR for Women of Childbearing Potential practicing at least one protocol specified method of birth control, starting at Study Day 1 (or earlier) through at least 30 days after the last dose of study drug. - Females of childbearing potential must have a negative serum pregnancy test result at Screening, and a negative urine pregnancy test at Study Day 1.
+Females of non-childbearing potential (either postmenopausal or permanently surgically sterile as - defined in the protocol) at Screening do not require pregnancy testing.4.
 Screening laboratory result indicating HCV GT1, 2, 3, 4, 5 or 6-infection. - 5.
 Subject has positive HCV antibody (Ab) and plasma HCV RNA viral load ≥ 1000 IU/mL at Screening Visit. - 6.
-Chronic HCV infection defined as one of the following: - Positive for HCV Ab or HCV RNA at least 6 months before Screening; or - A liver biopsy consistent with chronic HCV infection - 7.
-Subject must be HCV treatment-naïve (i.e., subject has not received any approved or investigational HCV treatment) or treatment-experienced (i.e., subject has failed prior HCV treatment with IFN [alpha, beta or pegIFN] with or without RBV OR sofosbuvir with RBV with or without IFN.
+Chronic HCV infection defined as one of the following: - Positive for HCV Ab or HCV RNA at least 6 months before Screening; - A liver biopsy consistent with chronic HCV infection. - 7.
+Subject must be HCV treatment-naïve (i.e., subject has not received any approved or investigational HCV treatment) or treatment-experienced (i.e., subject has failed prior HCV treatment with IFN [alpha, beta or pegIFN] with or without RBV OR sofosbuvir with RBV with or without IFN).
 Previous HCV treatment must have been completed ≥ 8 weeks prior to screening.

-Diagnosis and Main Criteria for Inclusion/Exclusion (Continued):

-Main Inclusion (Continued):
+Diagnosis and Main Criteria for Inclusion/Exclusion (Continued): Main Inclusion (Continued):

-- 8. Body Mass Index (BMI) is $\geq 18.0 \text{ kg/m}^2$ at the time of Screening.
+- 8. Body Mass Index (BMI) is \geq 18.0 kg/m2 at the time of Screening.
 BMI is calculated as weight measured in kilograms (kg) divided by the square of height measured in meters (m). - 9.
-Compensated cirrhosis defined as Child-Pugh score of ≤ 6 at Screening and no current or past clinical evidence of Child-Pugh B or C Classification or clinical history of liver decompensation including ascites noted on physical exam, bleeding varices, use of diuretics for ascites, or hepatic encephalopathy. - 10.
-Subject must have documented cirrhosis at any time previously or at Screening by meeting one of the following criteria: - Histologic diagnosis of cirrhosis on a liver biopsy e.g., a METAVIR, Batts-Ludwig, Knodell, IASL, Scheuer, or Laennec fibrosis score of > 3 or Ishak fibrosis score of > 4; or - A screening FibroTest score of ≥ 0.75 and Aspartate Aminotransferase to Platelet Ratio Index (APRI) > 2; or - Subjects with indeterminate FibroTest (0.48 < result < 0.75), or discordant FibroTest and APRI results (e.g., FibroTest ≥ 0.75, but APRI ≤ 2) must have a qualifying FibroScan[®] or liver biopsy. - FibroScan score \geq 14.6 kPa. - Subjects with indeterminate FibroScan[®] score ($12.5 \le \text{score} < 14.6$) must have qualifying liver biopsy. - 11.
-Absence of hepatocellular carcinoma (HCC) as indicated by Serum Alpha-Fetoprotein (sAFP) < 100 ng/mL at Screening and a negative ultrasound, computed tomography (CT) scan or magnetic resonance imaging (MRI) for HCC within 12 weeks prior to Screening or at Screening.
-Subjects who have an ultrasound with results suspicious of HCC followed by a subsequent negative CT or MRI of the liver for HCC will be eligible for the study. - 12.
-Must voluntarily sign and date an informed consent form, approved by an Institutional Review Board (IRB)/Independent Ethics Committee (IEC) prior to the initiation of any screening or study specific procedures. - 13.
+Subject must be documented as non-cirrhotic, defined as meeting one of the following criteria: - A liver biopsy within 24 months prior to or during screening demonstrating the absence of cirrhosis, e.g., a METAVIR, Batts-Ludwig, Knodell, IASL, Scheuer, or Laennec fibrosis score of ≤ 3, Ishak fibrosis score of ≤ 4; or - A FibroScan[®] score of < 12.5 kPa within 6 months of Screening or during the Screening Period; or - Subjects with indeterminate FibroScan[®] score ($12.5 \le \text{score} < 14.6$), must have a qualifying liver biopsy. - A screening FibroTest score of ≤ 0.48 and Aspartate Aminotransferase to Platelet Ratio Index (APRI) < 1. - Subjects with indeterminate FibroTest (0.48 < result < 0.75), or conflicting FibroTest and APRI results (e.g., FibroTest ≤ 0.48, but APRI ≥ 1) must have a qualifying liver FibroScan[®] or biopsy. - 10.
+Must voluntarily sign and date an informed consent form, approved by an Institutional Review Board (IRB)/Independent Ethics Committee (IEC) prior to the initiation of any screening or study specific procedures. - 11.
 Subjects must be able to understand and adhere to the study visit schedule and all other protocol requirements.

-In addition to Inclusion Criteria 1 through 13, subjects enrolled with HCV GT1 to 6 and HIV-1 coinfection, must also meet the following criteria per local standard practice:
+In addition to Inclusion Criteria 1 through 11, subjects enrolled with HCV GT1 to 6 and HIV-1 coinfection, must also meet the following criteria per local standard practice:

-- 14. Positive test result for Human Immunodeficiency Virus antibody (HIV Ab) at Screening. - 15.
+- 12. Positive test result for Human Immunodeficiency Virus antibody (HIV Ab) at Screening. - 13.
 Naïve to treatment with any antiretroviral therapy (ART) (and have no plans to initiate ART treatment while participating in this study)